-EurekAlert!, the science press release service from the American Association for the Advancement of Science (AAAS), is offering a new webinar series for students and early-career science journalists to help
+EurekAlert!, the science press release service from the American Association for the Advancement of Science (AAAS), offers a monthly webinar series for students and early-career science journalists to help these

 “Journalists who cover topics at the intersection of climate change and health are invited to apply to attend this full-day pre-conference workshop in Raleigh, N.C. on November 8, in connection